sawby08/lovetale/README.md

 - This engine isn't compatible with love.js.
     - The FPS limiter I use modifies love.run() which probably isn't supported by the program.
         - I was previously using an FPS limiter that supported love.js (which allowed for testing the engine in the web atrols  least) but it made the controls feel a little weird so I switched back.
-    - I think the state manager has some compatibility issues, too?
-It probably has something to do with constant love.load() calls but honestly I can't be bothered to make it completely compatible.
+    - I switched to sceneman from my own old and bad scene manager but I'm not bothered to test it myself.
+If you're interested in doing it yourself, just remove all of the code in `fps.lua` or remove the require function in `main.lua`.
 - The ACT and ITEM menu controls aren't one-to-one to the original game.
 I couldn't find a way to make it accurate while not having it hard-coded so they control a little differently.
     - Because of this, the ITEM menu supports unlimited pages!
 - This *does* serve as a battle engine for others to use, but to me this is primarily just a learning project!
 Some code could definitely use some touching up but regardless this project helped me learn a lot about LÖVE that'll come in handy in the future.